SSPai123/algorithms-datastructures-general/Dijkstra's Algorithm.md

 ---

 <h1 id="dijkstras-algorithm">Dijkstra’s algorithm</h1>
+<h2 id="introduction">Introduction</h2>
-<p>The algorithm is used to find the <strong>shortest distance</strong> between a node (source node) to any (or every) other nodes (destination nodes) in a graph.
-This algorithm is sometimes referred to as “Single Source Shortest Path Algorithm”.</p>
+<p>The algorithm was developed by a Dutch computer scientist Edsger W. Dijkstra in 1956.
+It is used to find the <strong>shortest path</strong> between a node/vertex (source node) to any (or every) other nodes/vertices (destination nodes) in a graph.
+A graph is basically an interconnection of nodes connected by edges.</p>
+<p>This algorithm is sometimes referred to as <strong>Single Source Shortest Path Algorithm</strong> due to its nature of implementation.</p>
 <h2 id="applications">Applications</h2>
 <p>Before diving into any algorithm, its very much necessary for us to understand what are the real world applications of it.</p>
 <p>Majority of the problems that we encounter in real life scenarios deals with finding solutions to shortest path based problems.</p>